markhwhiteii/bwsTools/README.md

 ### Tutorial

-A paper introducing the paper, which also shows basic usage information, can be found at the Open Science Framework: https://osf.io/xftvq/
+A paper introducing the package and showing basic usage information can be found at the Open Science Framework: https://osf.io/xftvq/

 ### Contents